Gohan61/todo-list/README.md

 A to-do list to practice JS modules + webpack

-To-do's are not saved and thus deleted at refresh
+To-do's and lists are saved to localStorage and won't disappear on a refresh.

 Access via: <a href="https://gohan61.github.io/todo-list/">To-do list</a>